-An Approved Vendor or Designee shall obtain consent to enter multi-unit residential dwellings.
+An Approved Vendor or Designee shall obtain consent to enter multi-unit residential dwellings from the resident whom the Approved Vendor or Designee intends to solicit.
 Consent obtained to enter a multi-unit dwelling from one prospective customer or occupant of the dwelling shall not constitute consent to market to any other prospective customers in the dwelling.
 An Approved Vendor or Designee's agent or representative shall immediately leave the premises at the customer's, owner's, or occupant's first request.